jslarve/PrivateClass/README.md

 # PrivateClass

+*2020.05.21 Added equates for data types, and modified code to use them.*

 A Class for getting at PRIVATE properties in Clarion Classes

 Be sure to read the comments in the demo application.